 Instructions

-- Prepare the Marinade: In a bowl, whisk together soy sauce, olive oil, Worcestershire sauce, balsamic vinegar, minced garlic, rosemary, smoked paprika, honey, salt, and black pepper.
-This blend deepens umami and enhances the marbled beef’s natural richness.
+In a bowl, whisk together soy sauce, olive oil, Worcestershire sauce, balsamic vinegar, minced garlic, rosemary, smoked paprika, honey, salt, and black pepper.
+This mix balances salt, acid, fat, and aromatics to deepen umami without overpowering.

-- Marinate the Steak: Place the beef ribeye in a shallow dish or resealable bag.
-Pour the marinade over, ensuring full coverage.
-Marinate refrigerated for at least 2 hours, ideally 4-6 hours for maximum flavor infusion.
+Place the ribeye in a shallow dish and pour the marinade over, ensuring full coverage.
+Marinate refrigerated for at least 2 hours, ideally 4–6 hours for measured flavor infusion.

 Tips for Success

-- Choosing Beef: Opt for ribeye or striploin cuts with visible marbling.
-Quality and aging (dry-aged or wet-aged) profoundly influence umami intensity.
+- Choosing Beef: Opt for ribeye or striploin with visible marbling.

-- Make-Ahead: Marinate up to 24 hours ahead and keep refrigerated to deepen flavors further.
+- Make-Ahead: Marinate up to 24 hours refrigerated to deepen flavors.

 Serving Suggestions